 We seek the high and sustainable income that is associated with the high-yield asset class, without many of the risks and strictures inherent in it.

-We invest flexibly and in a wide variety of asset classes: mortgages, Treasuries, corporates, common and preferred stocks, convertibles, foreign sovereign debt — anything in which the risk/reward tradeoff appears compelling.
+We invest flexibly and in a wide variety of asset classes: mortgages, Treasuries, corporates, preferred stocks, convertibles, foreign sovereign debt—anything in which the risk/reward tradeoff appears compelling.

 Since the fund has such a broad scope and can invest in any income-producing security anywhere in the world, the way the team works together is the most important key to success.
 As a group, we look at everything out there.
 With so many market niches to examine, we are constantly engaged in comparing one compelling opportunity with another.

 Our job with this portfolio is, in a sense, comparing apples to oranges.
-By sitting side-by-side and constantly exchanging information, we are able to make sure that all the bonds, common and preferred stocks, convertible securities, and whatever else is available are discussed, compared, contrasted, and ultimately, for most of them, discarded.
+By sitting side-by-side and constantly exchanging information, we are able to make sure that all opportunities available are discussed, compared, contrasted, and ultimately, for most of them, discarded.

 Hard, rigorous credit work on an individual, security-by-security basis underpins the selection process.
 The portfolio is built from the bottom up and performance is driven by individual asset behavior, not by monolithic moves in macroeconomic variables.